3 Ways to Backup to Dropbox Without Syncing on Computer

 CBackup is a free and easy-to-use backup tool that allows you to automatically back up your files to Dropbox on a specific time, daily, weekly, and monthly schedule.
 By using this software instead of the Dropbox client to backup data, you can make Dropbox files online only and won't have to worry about the file synchronization taking up space on your computer.

 1. Run CBackup, create an account for it and sign in.

-2. Go to the My Storage tab on the left side, click the + Add Cloud button, select Dropbox and click Add.
+2. Go to the My Storage tab on the left side, select Dropbox and click Authorize Now.
 Then, sign in to your Dropbox account to grant CBackup to access the storage space.

 5. Press the Start Backup button to backup data to Dropbox without syncing to computer.

 We mentioned above that Dropbox is not a file backup service, but a file synchronization service.
 If file backup is your only purpose, saving your files to CBackup Cloud is a better choice.

 CBackup Cloud is a secure data backup space offered by CBackup with 10GB of free space and expandable cost-effective backup space.
 With it, you can perform PC auto backup on a customized plan.
 You can also use its file filter feature to exclude or include certain files for backup in a huge folder.
 It even allows you to set up email notifications for backup tasks.